Second Year Links

 - your Personal Tutor

 I wish you a happy and productive year of studies.
-With five courses in each of the autumn and spring terms as well as the larger lab-work, you will have a busy schedule.
+With four courses in each of the autumn and spring terms as well as the larger lab-work, you will have a busy schedule.
 The key to success is to keep up with lecture material so as not to leave too much to do at revision time.

 For more detailed information on specific elements of the second year, please follow the links on the right.